Article Last Updated February 2021

 - In the left-side navigation panel, click Settings.

-- On the Meeting tab, click the 'In meeting (Advanced)' link then enable that Closed Caption is enabled.
-(If a verification dialog displays, click Turn On to verify the change.)
+- On the Meeting tab, click the 'In meeting (Advanced)' link, then toggle the Closed Captioning option to enabled.

-2. How to Assign Another User to Caption the Content
+2. Assign Another User to Caption the Content

-- As the host of a Zoom meeting, click the Closed Caption. icon:
+- As the host of a Zoom meeting, click the Closed Caption icon in the bottom horizontal meeting toolbar:

 - "I will type": This opens the closed captioning window for you to manually type closed captions.